 Working Together for a Shared Future

-Communities@Work strives to be a place where the contributions of Aboriginal and Torres Strait Islander peoples are woven into the fabric of our organisation, our people and the community we serve.
+Communities at Work strives to be a place where the contributions of Aboriginal and Torres Strait Islander peoples are woven into the fabric of our organisation, our people and the community we serve.

 We recognise and celebrate the enduring connection of Aboriginal and Torres Strait Islander peoples to Australia’s lands and waters, and we are committed to building strong and mutually beneficial relationships with Aboriginal and Torres Strait Islander peoples, to progress our commitment to reconciliation and improve our knowledge and skills so that our services and programs are appropriate and support the needs of both Indigenous and other Australian peoples.

 Communities at Work acknowledges the Traditional Custodians of the land on which we work and live.
 We recognise their continuing connection to land, water and community and pay respect to Elders past, present and emerging.

 A special part of the day for children and staff at many of our early childcare and education centres is the daily Acknowledgement to Country to acknowledge the Traditional Custodians of the ACT, the Ngunnawal people, and a sharing of what they are thankful for.
 Our children love this part of the day and, importantly, are learning about the need to respect our history and all cultures.